Case Interview Checklist and Rubric: 50-Point Guide (2026)

 - Did you correctly apply knowledge of business principles?

-- Does your answer reflect a sound business judgment?
+- Does your answer reflect sound business judgment?

 - Did you tie your answer back to the case objective?